viramayne/calculator/README.md

-# calculator
+# resolutions for simple exercises
-a simple calculator written on golang
+* a simple calculator
+* a zesar encription and decription
+* a collatzes hypothesis